Is it a bird? Is it a plane? NO, it's Jonty Rhodes!

 Rhodes made the backward point position his own and took some stunning catches throughout his career.
 He went onto play 52 Test matches for South Africa, scoring 2532 runs and three centuries.
 He was a more prolific ODI player and represented the Proteas in 245 ODI matches, scoring 5935 runs.
 Multi-talented Rhodes was also selected for the South African hockey team in 1996 Atlanta Olympics — an offer which he eventually turned down.

 The South African is known for his special connection with India, where he spent nine years working as the fielding coach for IPL team Mumbai Indians.
 His impact on players like Hardik Pandya, Rohit Sharma is there for everyone to see.
 Rhodes chose to name his daughter — who was born in Mumbai — India to cement his connection with the country.

 "I have spent a lot of time here.
-What I love about India is that it's a rich mix of culture, heritage and tradition.
+What I love about India is that it's a rich mix of culture, heritage, and tradition.
 It is a very spiritual country, very forward-thinking nation.
 I really like that combination.
-You have to have a good balance of life.
+You have to have a good balance in life"

 "With the name like India, she will have the best of both worlds and that sort of balance," Rhodes later said in an interview.

 Currently, the South African has also applied for the position of the Indian fielding coach.